 Astrobiology is a relatively recent area of study that investigates the origin and evolution of life in the universe.
-It combines perspectives from many disciplines – biology, astronomy, chemistry, geology, and others.
+Being an astrobiologist combines perspectives from many disciplines – biology, astronomy, chemistry, geology, and others.
 As we learn more about the omnipresence of water in our own Solar system, and about the existence of planets around other stars, there is growing interest in astrobiology.
-But what is it like working in this interdisciplinary scientific field?
+But what is it like working as an astrobiologist?
 To learn more, we spoke with Jonti Horner, an astronomer and astrobiologist who works at the University of Southern Queensland’s Centre for Astrophysics.

-Why did you decide to focus your work on astrobiology?
+Why did you decide to work as an astrobiologist?

 That’s a great question.
 When I started work as a researcher during my PhD, I was looking at the origins and evolution of one particular group of unstable Solar system small bodies known collectively as “The Centaurs”.
 I’d always been interested in comets, meteors, and asteroids ever since I was a kid – the Centaurs fascinated me.
 They are the parent population of our short-period comets.
 I wanted to know more about where they came from, how they moved, and how likely it was that a given Centaur would one day become a short-period comet.